-You ISP supplied you with the username and password for the PPPoe connection.
+Your ISP supplied you with the username and password for the PPPoE connection.
 Make sure you have these at hand.

-Just open the router page and look for a tab label Internet.
+Just open the router page and look for a tab labeled Internet or WAN.
 Fill in the details as provided by your ISP.

 Setting up the wireless network

-If your router also comes with a wireless network, we will need to change the default SSID and password.
-Default usernames and password are always a security risk, so to keep your network safe, make sure you change it!
+If your router also comes with a wireless network, we will need to change the default SSID (Wireless Network Name) and password.
+Default usernames and passwords are always a security risk, so to keep your network safe, make sure you change it!

 Find the wireless network settings tab in your router.
-Make sure you have set the following settings:
+Make sure that you change the following settings:

 - Wireless SSID (that is your wireless network name) – to something you can recognize